IBM/cloud-native-starter/README.md

-# Cloud Native Starter for Java and Node.js
+## Cloud Native Starter for Java EE based Microservices on Kubernetes and Istio

-This project contains sample code that shows how to build cloud-native applications with JavaEE and Node.js and deploy them to Kubernetes and Istio.
+This project contains sample code that demonstrates how to get started with cloud-native applications and microservice based architectures.

+The project focusses on how to build microservices with Java EE and the open source technologies [Eclipse MicroProfile](https://microprofile.io/), [Eclipse OpenJ9](https://www.eclipse.org/openj9/), [AdoptOpenJDK](https://adoptopenjdk.net/) and [Open Liberty](https://openliberty.io/).

+The microservices can be easily deployed on Kubernetes environments running [Istio](https://istio.io/) like [Minikube](https://kubernetes.io/docs/setup/minikube/) or the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service).

 The project showcases the following functionality:

-* JavaEE (with MicroProfile) and Node.js microservices
-* Distributed tracing
+* REST APIs implementations incl. documentation
+* REST API invocations
 * Traffic management
 * Resiliency via fallbacks and circuit breakers
-* REST APIs implementations incl. documentation
-* REST API invocations
-* Distributed logging
-* Metrics
 * Authentication and authorization
-* Configuration
+* Distributed tracing and logging
-* Deployments
+* Monitoring and metrics

 This diagram shows the key components: